Become a better estimator in construction estimating

 We like to say that costing is the essence of your construction project.
 For a builder, it's crucial to know how much the project costs and what it contains.
 The contractor wants to know the difference between the cost price and the selling price, i.e. how much profit you'll be left with in the end.

-How to calculate a building and construction project?
+How to calculate building and construction projects?

 The most important thing to consider when estimating is to determine the right costs.
 To do this, you first need to decide what work you will do yourself and what work you will hire from other suppliers.